Rhinovirus: Epidemiology

+Rhinoviruses are the primary agent responsible for the Common Cold, causing at least 50% of Cold infections, with some estimates putting the figure as high as 80%.
 Rhinoviruses can be detected year-round; however, the incidence of rhinovirus is higher in the autumn and winter, with most infections occurring between September and April in the northern hemisphere.
 The seasonality may be due to the start of the school year and to people spending more time indoors thereby increasing the chance of transmission of the virus.
 Lower ambient temperatures, especially outdoors, may also be a factor given that rhinoviruses preferentially replicate at 33 °C (91.4 °F) as opposed to 37 °C (98.6 °F).
 Other climate factors such as humidity may influence rhinovirus seasonality.
 Young children (<5 years old) experience a high rate of infection which can be detected in community surveillance studies of children up to 34% of the year.
 Phylogenetic analysis of rhinovirus strains in Nepalese infants revealed diverse lineages and patterns of virus circulation in low-resource settings.
 Those most affected by rhinoviruses are infants, the elderly, and immunocompromised people.
+Common Cold viruses have an estimated basic reproduction number ($R_0$) 2–3, meaning that each infected person typically infects 2–3 others.
+For Rhinoviruses, the estimated R0 value is in excess of 2.5, largely due to the high proportion of asymptomatic infections, which is estimated to be around 15–30% for children, and as high as 50% for adults.